Compact generators in categories of matrix factorizations: Generators in matrix factorization categories

+A direct inspection of the stabilization construction, using the fact that a Koszul complex is self-dual, yields that the factorization $(k^{\stab}[n])^{\vee}$ in the category $\MF(R,-w)$ is a stabilization of the residue field $k$.
+Thus, if $M$ denotes the stable even syzygy of $k$, then the $0$-th cohomology of the complex \ref{tor.com} computes $\Tor^S_i(M,N)$.
+Next, observe that the modules $\Tor^S_i(M,N)$ and $\Tor^S_i(k,N)$ are isomorphic for $i>>0$.
+But this means that they must be isomorphic for all positive $i$ since $N$ admits a $2$-periodic free resolution (and thus both $\Tor$-modules are $2$-periodic for positive $i$). \end{proof}

 Note that, since $\Tor_i^S(k,N)$ is $2$-periodic, vanishing for $i \in \{1,2\}$ implies vanishing for all $i > 0$.
-Therefore, we reduced Theorem \ref{generator} to a statement which we might call the \emph{homological Nakayama lemma}: a module $N$ in $\underline{\MCM}^{\infty}(S)$ is free if and only if $\Tor_i^S(k,N) = 0$ for all $i > 0$.
-For general infinitely generated $S$-modules this statement is certainly false, but it turns out to be true for modules in $\underline{\MCM}^{\infty}(S)$ if we assume that $w$ has an isolated singularity.
-We will give the proof in the next section.
+Therefore, we reduced Theorem \ref{generator} to a statement which we might call the \emph{Homological Nakayama Lemma}: a module $N$ in $\underline{\MCM}^{\infty}(S)$ is free if and only if $\Tor_i^S(k,N) = 0$ for all $i > 0$.
+For general infinitely generated $S$-modules this statement is certainly false, but it turns out to be true for modules in $\underline{\MCM}^{\infty}(S)$ if we assume that $(R,w)$ has isolated singular locus.
+We will give the proof in the next subsection.

-\subsection{The homological Nakayama lemma}
+\subsection{The Homological Nakayama Lemma}

 Consider a matrix factorization